Applying for a New CDL in California

 - Class A: Any combination of vehicles with a gross vehicle weight rating (GWVR) of 26,001 or more pounds, provided the GVWR of the vehicle(s) being towed is in excess of 10,000 pounds, including any under Class B and C.

 - Class B: Any single vehicle with a GVWR of 26,001 or more pounds, or any such vehicle towing a vehicle not in excess of 10,000 pounds GVWR, including any under Class C.

 - Class C: A Class C vehicle that carries hazardous materials; or, with endorsements, a 15-passenger van (if you're employed to do so).

 There are the five endorsements that you can apply for.
-Each requires between one and five knowledge (written) tests, and two require driving (skills) tests.
+Each requires knowledge (written) tests, and driving (skills) tests.

 - T―Double/Triple Trailers (knowledge test only)